marvi14/Snail-Problem-Test/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-You can also test the app deployed in "http://puy.co.nf/".
-However, consider it's a free server, without a proper application server, so the best approach would be to test it locally.
-If you run with some environment problems (may happen as Angular 2, mostly the Cli is changing a lot), we can run it locally in my PC with Screen Sharing.
+Navigate to `http://localhost:4200/`.If you run with some environment problems (may happen as Angular 2, mostly the Cli is changing a lot), we can run it locally in my PC with Screen Sharing.

 ## Comments about project
 Here we will walk through this sample project in order to explain or at least introduce all the technologies